-The Renegade row push up is a great exercise to use because it targets multiple muscle groups at once, making it an efficient use of time for those looking to build strength and tone their upper body.
+The Renegade row push-up is a great exercise because it targets multiple muscle groups simultaneously.
+It is an efficient use of time for those looking to build strength and tone their upper body.

-Moreover, the push ups with renegade row push have a functional aspect, as they improve the strength and coordination of the upper and lower body.
+Moreover, the push-ups with renegade row pushes have a functional aspect, as they improve the strength and coordination of the upper and lower body.

 This can translate to activities of daily living such as carrying groceries, lifting furniture, and more.

-It is important to note that this exercise is a challenging, compound movement that will require proper form and technique to perform safely.
+It is important to note that this exercise is a challenging, compound movement requiring proper form and technique to perform safely.

 Learn how to do this exercise properly and safely with this guide!